HybridThingsLab/robodada/README.md

 Power up your robot by plugging in the power supply.
 No white smoke of enlightment?
 Congrats!
 The servos should move a little bit and you should feel restistance when you try to manipulate them.
 Inside the servostand you should see the led of the NodeMCU beeing lit.

 Start your ROBODADA server like described [here](#startup).
 Visit your server on ```http://localhost:3000```.
-Open up the Robo-Chooser by clicking the robo-head with the "?" on it.
+Now let's choose your robot by clicking the robo-head with the "?" on it.
 After a while your robot should show up.
 Click it to connect.

 When you are painting motionpaths your robot should move accordingly.